CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 ### On-Device scripts

-These devices are designed to run within the Guest Shell of a Cisco NX-OS device.
+These scripts are designed to run within the Guest Shell of a Cisco NX-OS device.
 Therefore, after making sure guestshell is enabled, you will enter the NX-OS GuestShell and **paste in the entire contents of the script found in this directoy --- into the /bootflash/scripts directory in the guestshell on NX-OS --- and you will then hit ENTER**.
 We place scripts there because that dir will be persistent across reboots of the device.

 ```bash
 guestshell enable